RakhithJK/spyder-ide-spyder-wiki/Dev:-Github-Workflow.md

 At this point if any problems are found you will get a message saying some conflicts need to be resolved.
 To solve them using the tool we installed type in the command prompt:

 **6.)
 Solve conflicts**

 &nbsp;&nbsp;&nbsp;&nbsp;`git mergetool`

 And select the tool of choice, Meld for this example.

 &nbsp;&nbsp;&nbsp;&nbsp;`meld`

 Fix the conflicts using the graphical tool and save the changes.
+For more information on using Meld look at [this page](http://meldmerge.org/help/)

 **7.)
 Continue with the rebase**

 &nbsp;&nbsp;&nbsp;&nbsp;`git rebase --continue`

+If more conflicts appear, repeat step 6 and 7, until all conflicts are solved.

-**X.) If at any time you feel you did something wrong and want to start from scratch, type in the command prompt:**
+&nbsp;&nbsp;&nbsp;&nbsp;*If at any time you feel you did something wrong and want to start from scratch, type in the command prompt:*

-&nbsp;&nbsp;&nbsp;&nbsp;`git rebase --abort`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`git rebase --abort`

 If everything is fixed and went as planned after typing `git rebase --continue`, then the rebase will print that it was successfully executed.

 **8.)
-Push the rebased local branch to your remote branch** Now all that is left is to push the rebased branch to your remote repo branch.
+Push the rebased local branch to your remote branch**

+Now all that is left is to push the rebased branch to your remote repo branch.
 Type in the command prompt:

 &nbsp;&nbsp;&nbsp;&nbsp;`git push origin your_branch --force`

 ## Still looking for help?